Cooper-Brown/FPGA-MIPS-Compiler/README.md

 # FPGA_MIPS_CrossCompiler
-Quick and dirty machine code -> binary compiler for a MIPS processor.
+Compiles a limited set of machine code instructions to binary that runs on an FPGA MIPS processor.
 Used for ELEC4720 - Digital Logic 2, where SystemVerilog is used to architect a MIPS processor to run on an FPGA.